PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 QueryOutput

-It's fair to say that this is an advanced query for advanced Power Query users.
-You will not be tested on this M code listing so don't feel you need to understand everything that's going on.
-You can simply copy and paste the M code for queries like this into your project when you need it.
+It's fair to say that this query contains advanced programming with M code.
+Don't worry.
+You will not be tested on this so don't feel you need to understand every M function call in this listing.
+You can simply copy and paste M code like this whenever you want to add calendar translation tables to your project.

-If the **Languages** table contains four rows for English, Spanish, French and German, the **Translated Month Names Table** query will generate a table like the one shown in the following screenshot.
+If the **Languages** table contains four rows for English, Spanish, French and German, the **Translated Month Names Table** query will generate a table with four translation columns as shown in the following screenshot.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image106.png"
 style="width:7.48819in;height:1.95903in" />

-Likewise, the query named **Translated Day Names Table** will generate a table with day of week name translations.
+Likewise, the query named **Translated Day Names Table** will generate a table with week day name translations.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image107.png"
 style="width:7.40751in;height:1.47093in" />

-There is an important design aspect of the two queries named **Translated Month Names Table** and **Translated Day Names Table**.
+There is an important observation about the two queries named **Translated Month Names Table** and **Translated Day Names Table**.
 These queries have been written to be generic.
 In other words, they do not contains any hard-coded column names.
 This lowers ongoing